Have you ever felt overwhelmed by loads of newspapers and coupons? Or even missed out on sales from lost coupons?

-Couponers tip : Rule of thumb, always keep a pair of scissors in your binder for store flyers and coupons you get on the go.
+Couponers tip: Rule of thumb, always keep a pair of scissors in your binder for store flyers and coupons you get on the go.

 Grocery flyers usually have a few coupons in the flyers, those I cut in the store.
 I generally only cut what I need for the trip I’m shopping for.
-Pharmacy store coupons have a lot more issued.
-I have them displayed in my store coupon section in my binder, easy easy!!.
+Pharmacy store coupons have a lot more issues.
+I have them displayed in my store coupon section in my binder, easy!!.

 Most store coupons nowadays are digital.
 So it’s easy to have them clipped and loaded to your shopper’s card.
 If you need help planning your shopping trip click here to my previous posts.
 My motto is to always clip all digital, you never know when you need it.
-Always use you store preload manufacturers coupon before a printable because they are free and didn’t cost you anything to retrieve them.
+Always use your store preload manufacturer’s coupon before a printable because they are free and didn’t cost you anything to retrieve them.

 Now you are organized and ready to shop.
 Your binder is loaded and prepared for easy use.
 If you stick to this routine you can keep your binder in your car so you have it at all times.
 I simply scroll through when I’m prepping a shopping trip, it’s so much easier to do matchups.
 Sorting Inserts is just as great but I personally hate cutting and flipping through pages constantly.
 I could just cut them all the first time, make my list, and then run out the door.